 HSO Office Hours

-All research staff, especially new personnel, are encouraged to stop in during office hours for one-on-one training on IRB processes and procedures, including assistance using KC IRB, as well as help responding to pre-review or IRB provisions, completing the IRB application, or drafting consent forms.
+All research staff, especially new personnel, are encouraged to take advantage of office hours for one-on-one training on IRB processes and procedures, including assistance using KC IRB, as well as help responding to pre-review or IRB provisions, completing the IRB application, or drafting consent forms.